keu/docs/astro/runtime-release-notes.md

 These are all [deferrable operators](deferrable-operators.md) built by Astronomer and available exclusively on Astro Runtime.
 They are pre-installed into the Astro Runtime Docker image and ready to use.

+### Additional improvements

+- The Airflow UI now shows the Deployment's Docker image tag in the footer of all pages.
+For more information, see [Astro Release Notes for March 10, 2022](release-notes.md#march-10-2022).

 ### Additional Improvements

 - To support an enhanced logging experience on Astro, the `apache-airflow-providers-elasticsearch` provider package is now installed by default.